EVBTales/EVBTales/AuburnE1.md

 “Rowen, what do we do?”
 Tears roll down Sacha’s face, hands tight around Fable’s.

 “I-I don’t know.”
-Both Fable and Carden begin to turn pail, their breathing shallow and quick as the poison takes hold of them.
+Both Fable and Carden begin to turn pale, their breathing shallow and quick as the poison takes hold of them.

 “Rowen!”
 Onyx calls from inside.
 “I found something.
 Come and help me.”

 Standing quickly, you find Onyx in a dark corner of the shop.
 “I found Amari.”
 Onyx says, voice solemn.
-Held tightly to the wall is a chrysalis of spider web, blackened to the point you can’t tell what is inside beyond tiny glances.
+Held tightly to the wall is a chrysalis of spider web, blackened to the point you can’t tell what is inside beyond tiny glimpses.
 “But look.”
 Onyx points to where Amari’s hand would be.
 “I think that’s a Holy Peach.
 If it is, it would heal both of them.

 “L-let’s get it…” You reach out your hand, but Onyx stops you.